GLOBAL MARKETS-Stocks inch higher in holiday lull

 "But so far it really has been quiet."

-U.S. crude rose 0.4 percent to $53.23 a barrel, supporting the stronger tone ahead of Wall Street opening.
+U.S. crude rose 0.3 percent to $53.20 a barrel.
 (Reporting by Nichola Saminather, Abhinav Ramnarayan and Danilo Masoni)

 * ESCO announces acquisition of global utility solutions provider